 In addition to recording the gifts in-kind in your accounting systems, it is appropriate to acknowledge the non cash contribution by generating a donor receipt.
 Unlike the recording of those donations, you should NOT (in most cases) include a value on a non cash contribution receipt.
 See an example of a non cash contribution receipt.

 The exceptions to this rule include donations of vehicles, boats, and planes.
 The rules regarding those donations and donations valued at $500 plus can be found on the IRS's site.
-My ebook Handling and Acknowledging Contributions details how to handle and acknowledge those donations along with other uncommon contributions.
+My ebook Handling Donations details how to handle and acknowledge those donations along with other uncommon contributions.

 Note: the IRS does NOT allow charities to issue charitable contribution receipts for donated services!
-Donated services such as the accountant work discussed above is not a tax deductible contribution for the donor.
+Donated services such as the accountant work discussed above is not a tax deductible contribution for the donor (Rev. Rul.
+162, 1953-2 C.B.
+127).

 References and Resources: